Ashish2824/DBMS/README.md

 4)  Use of SOL Sub-Query

+5)  Role of Sub-Query in Data Mining (Theory)

-5)  Use of In-built functions and Relational Operators
+6)  Use of In-built functions and Relational Operators

-6)  Use of different SQL clauses
+7)  Use of different SQL clauses